 Written and performed by Tamara Micner.
-Premiering in 2019 in Vancouver.
+Premiering in Autumn 2019 at artsdepot, London.

->

-> Developed with support from Battersea Arts Centre, Camden People’s Theatre, JW3, British Columbia Arts Council and Chutzpah!
+Developed with support from Battersea Arts Centre, Camden People’s Theatre, JW3, Arts Council England, British Columbia Arts Council and Chutzpah!
 Festival for the Performing Arts.

->

-> How can we honour the histories we inherit whilst breaking free from them?
+How can we honour the histories we inherit whilst breaking free from them?
 Can the weight of inheritance be turned into a gift?

 Bringing to life the true survival stories of Bluma & Isaac Tischler, her lifelong best friend’s grandparents, Tamara’s debut solo show explores whether we can cultivate a relationship to the Holocaust which contributes to communal healing and solidarity.
 Using comedy and beigels, the show tears open an intergenerational wound, probing why we remember the Holocaust – and what it might look like to forget.